copyright © 1998-2008

 Who evaluates the applications?

 A panel of area artists and arts professionals reviews and scores each application.
 The panel reviews the entire body of applications and recommends grant awards to the DAC Board of Trustees.
 The DAC Board of Trustees then must approve the recommendations of the panel for the process to be complete.
-We are currently planning to complete the review of applications by late June 2015.
+We are currently planning to complete the award and review process by late June 2018.

 Why does DAC ask about the participation of people from more than one racial/ethnic background?